-First of all, what a great question.
-But, while I will do my best to answer it (with the help of a few cat photos), I have to say that learning how to do this stuff is a journey, and quite a personal one at that.
-My own systems are still evolving, for even after 25 years of dealing with health-related research, I’m still learning who I am and what works for my personality.
-What I mean by this is that I am not a naturally organised person and I actually have quite a short attention span, so I have had to create systems that are fun, colourful and easy-to-use, and develop good habits so that I actually use them.
+I’ll confess that I am not a naturally organised person and I actually have quite a short attention span.
+So I have had to create systems that are fun, colourful and easy-to-use.
+I’ve needed to develop good habits so that I actually use them.
 I have friends who are more organised by nature and who find they need completely different systems.
-Also, the nature of what I need from a system has changed over time and, frankly, the nature and volume of the information that I access has changed massively over the past couple of decades.
-There is now MUCH more information out there than there was ten years ago, but most of it is noise and not that useful.
-But here are a few of the principles that I use, some of which are adapted from sections in 101 tips for planning, writing and surviving your dissertation, and I hope they’ll be helpful.
+(Or love spreadsheets 😮).
+Also, the nature of what I need from a system has changed over time.
+Frankly, the nature and volume of the information that I access has changed massively over the past couple of decades.
+There is now MUCH more information out there than there was even ten years ago.
+Most of it is noise and not that useful, though.

 See it as a multi-stage process

 You may or may not have already thought about this, but the sourcing, collecting, collating and storing of research is a multi-step process.
 I have always found it easier to manage large volumes of reading/research by giving a bit of thought to directing the journey that each paper goes through before it gets into my final project (be it a dissertation, book or blog post) – or not, as the case may be, but we’ll come back to that in a bit.

 A midwife participant in a research project of mine a few years ago talked about casting out a large silvery net for information (which in this analogy she compared to fish.
 Sorry vegetarians and vegans!)